School of Life Sciences

 Arizona State University

-The School of Life Sciences (SOLS) invites applications for a full-time, benefits-eligible Instructor position with an anticipated start date August 2021.
-Subsequent academic year renewals (Aug.
-16 to May 15) are contingent upon satisfactory performance, availability of resources, and the needs of the unit.
+The School of Life Sciences (SOLS) invites applications for a full-time, benefits-eligible instructor position with an anticipated start date August 2021.
+Subsequent academic year renewals (August 16 to May 15) are contingent upon satisfactory performance, availability of resources, and the needs of the unit.

-We seek an individual who is dedicated to excellence in teaching; is invested in developing inclusive curricula and teaching approaches to support the success of our diverse students, many of whom are underrepresented in STEM disciplines; and is excited to collaborate with faculty members who are engaged in research and education in physiology.
+We seek an individual who is dedicated to excellence in teaching; is invested in developing inclusive curricula and teaching approaches to support the success of our diverse students, many of whom are underrepresented in STEM disciplines; and is excited to collaborate with faculty members who are engaged in research and education in evolution, ecology, conservation, biodiversity (including systematics, phylogeny, and natural history), and behavior of organisms.

-The successful candidate will be responsible for developing and teaching existing and new undergraduate courses in anatomy and physiology (e.g., BIO 201 & BIO 202 (Human Anatomy and Physiology), BIO 360 (Animal Physiology), BIO 361 (Animal Physiology lab) and related courses).
+The successful candidate will be responsible for developing and teaching existing and new undergraduate courses in evolutionary biology.
 These courses are expected to be taught on-campus and online.
-In addition to teaching, responsibilities will include supervising teaching assistants and developing course materials with other faculty and staff.
-This person will also serve the school, college, and university in capacities appropriate for the position.
+In addition to teaching, other responsibilities will include supervising graduate teaching assistants and developing course materials with other faculty and staff.
+The selected candidate will also support the school, college, and university in capacities appropriate for the position.

-The School of Life Sciences is a broadly interdisciplinary community of undergraduates, M.S. and Ph.D. students, staff, and faculty members who are committed to transforming science education and research by making learning more accessible, inclusive, and impactful through innovations in teaching and connections to nationally recognized research and education programs such as the Research in Inclusive STEM Education (RISE) Center.
+The School of Life Sciences is a broadly interdisciplinary community of undergraduates, M.S. and Ph.D. students, staff, and faculty members who are committed to transforming science education and research by making learning more accessible, inclusive, and impactful through innovations in teaching and connections to nationally recognized research and education programs.
 The School of Life Sciences is embedded within the larger community at ASU, a dynamic, progressive university dedicated to interdisciplinary collaborations, rethinking university education, and integrating excellence in research and teaching.
 The university has been ranked #1 for innovation by the US News & World Report for the past six years.

-• A commitment to excellence and inclusivity in teaching that promotes mastery of physiology topics and biological concepts and higher-order thinking (as evidenced by documented use of evidence-based and inclusive teaching methods, use of technology to engage students and assess learning in large courses, or teaching awards)
+• A commitment to innovation and excellence in teaching that promotes mastery of topics and concepts in evolutionary biological as well as higher-order thinking (e.g., use of evidence-based teaching methods, use of technology to engage students and assess learning in large courses, teaching awards)

 • Demonstrated commitment to serving and understanding the particular needs of online students

-• Demonstrated commitment to inclusive teaching, for example, as evidenced by success in meeting the needs of underrepresented student populations
+• Demonstrated success meeting the needs of underrepresented student populations or reaching out to diverse communities

-• Evidence of collaborative teaching and research activities with other faculty and staff
+• Evidence of collaborative activities with other faculty and staff, especially in the biological sciences

-• Evidence of successful supervising and mentoring of teaching assistants and undergraduate researchers
+• Experience supervising and mentoring graduate students and/or graduate teaching assistants

-• Participation in the higher education community and professional development activities (e.g., published peer-reviewed papers, presenting at conferences, attending workshops, etc.)
+• Participation in the higher education community and professional development activities (e.g., authoring educational and scientific publications, work with local communities, presenting at conferences, attending workshops, etc.)

-To apply, click http://apply.interfolio.com/84154 to electronically submit required application materials.
-Materials shall include, (1) a cover letter, (2) a comprehensive curriculum vitae, (3) a teaching statement that incorporates specific examples of ways you aspire to inclusive excellence and innovation (e.g. successes with creative instructional techniques or approaches; engagement in professional development activities and how they have changed your teaching practices and outcomes; engagement with students or groups who are underrepresented in biological fields); (4) additional evidence of teaching excellence (e.g., learning objectives, sample lessons/videos, summative assessments, sample syllabi, curriculum, etc.), (5) a statement addressing how your contributions to diversity and inclusion will advance ASU’s commitment to inclusive excellence, (6) name and contact info (including email address) for 3 references who may be contacted at a later stage of consideration.
+To apply, go to http://apply.interfolio.com/84229 to electronically submit required application materials.
+Materials shall include, (1) a cover letter, (2) a comprehensive curriculum vitae, (3) a teaching statement that incorporates specific examples of ways you aspire to inclusive excellence and innovation (e.g. successes with creative instructional techniques or approaches; engagement with students or groups who are underrepresented in the field of evolutionary and organismal biology; engagement in professional development activities and how they have changed your teaching practices and outcomes), (4) additional evidence of teaching excellence (e.g., learning objectives, sample lessons/videos, summative assessments, sample syllabi, curriculum, etc.), (5) a statement addressing how your contributions to diversity and inclusion will advance ASU’s commitment to inclusive excellence, (6) name and contact info (including email address) for 3 references who may be contacted at a later stage of consideration.
 All applications must be submitted electronically.

 The application deadline is April 4, 2021.
 Applications will continue to be accepted on a rolling basis for a reserve pool.
 Applications in the reserve pool may then be reviewed in the order in which they were received until the position is closed.